 Applying for an assisted collection for someone else

-If you are applying on someone's behalf, we will need your details, along with the details of the applicant and the requested relevant medical information.
-You can:
+If you are applying on someone's behalf, we will need your details, along with the details of the applicant.

 You will also need to provide supporting medical evidence with your application.
 Accepted forms of evidence are as follows:

 - Evidence of being registered disabled, for example, a blue badge;

 - A written letter from a carer (this may be a healthcare professional, or someone who regularly visits to care for you at your home);

 - We may require a medical certificate, which can be obtained from your Doctor;